vbrandl/docs/debian9.md

 ## Steps

+_Don't use tinc or any other VPN to connect to your server when doing a system upgrade._

 1. Create backup (`/etc`, `/home`, `/root`, `/var/lib/mysql`, mysqldump, ...)
 2. Update sources in `/etc/apt/sources.list` and `/etc/apt/sources.list.d/` to stretch
 3. `apt update`